roboscienceorg/book/source/Terms/ExampleRobotSystems.rst

 area.

-The other coordinate system used is one relative to the robot and is known as the local coordinate system.
+The other coordinate system used is one relative to the robot and is known as the :index:`local coordinate system`.
 You can think of it as a mini coordinate system for an ant living on the robot.
 We will use the convention that :math:`x` points forward or in the direction of travel.
 :math:`y` is set along the wheel axle and :math:`z` is in the vertical